Hill vs Wooldridge Elementary: 34 Point TEA Gap in North Austin

 The Texas Education Agency evaluates every public school annually across multiple performance domains.
 Here is how both campuses performed in the 2025 accountability cycle.

-Wooldridge scored 92 in Student Achievement, School Progress, and Academic Growth.
-All A ratings.
-Hill scored 45, 55, and 55 in the same domains.
-All F ratings.
-The gap in Student Achievement alone is 47 points, which is about as wide as you will see between any two Austin ISD campuses at a similar price point.
-Hill’s best showing is Closing the Gaps at 62 (a D), which is still 26 points below Wooldridge’s 88 (a B).
+Hill scored 92 in Student Achievement and 88 in Closing the Gaps.
+Both A and B ratings.
+Wooldridge scored 42 and 62 in the same domains.
+The gap in Student Achievement alone is 50 points, which is about as wide as you will see between any two Austin ISD campuses at a similar price point.
+Wooldridge’s best showing is Closing the Gaps at 62 (a D), which is still 26 points below Hill’s 88 (a B).

 And again, the demographics explain much of the divergence.
-Hill’s student body is 91.9% economically disadvantaged and 48.4% English learners.
-Wooldridge’s is 15.7% and 9.6%.
+Wooldridge’s student body is 93.7% economically disadvantaged and 79% English learners.
+Hill’s is 15.7% and 9.6%.
 These are dramatically different student populations attending schools that are geographically neighbors, and the TEA data reflects challenges that extend far beyond any individual campus’s control.

 For the full TEA breakdown on each campus, visit the Hill Elementary school page or the Wooldridge Elementary school page.

-For the Quail Creek, Wooten, and surrounding neighborhoods that feed into Wooldridge, the combination of a top performing elementary and elite high school options creates a K through 12 trajectory that few other Austin ISD zones can match.
-At $266,500 median, it is also remarkably accessible by Austin standards.
+For the northwest Austin neighborhoods that feed into Hill, the combination of a top performing elementary and a respected high school option creates a K through 12 trajectory that few other Austin ISD zones can match.
+At $268,000 median, it is also remarkably accessible by Austin standards.

-Hill Elementary: Small Campus, Significant Challenges, an Interesting Feeder
+Wooldridge Elementary: Significant Challenges and an Interesting Feeder

-The neighborhoods surrounding Hill Elementary sit in northwest Austin with a mix of older ranch style homes and updated properties.
+The neighborhoods surrounding Wooldridge sit in north Austin with a mix of older ranch style homes and updated properties.
 The area has genuine neighborhood character: mature trees, established street patterns, and a community that has been in place for decades.
-For buyers who value location and long term appreciation potential in a part of Austin that is steadily gentrifying, the Hill zone has appeal that goes beyond its elementary school scores.
+For buyers who value location and long term appreciation potential in a part of Austin that is steadily gentrifying, the Wooldridge zone has appeal that goes beyond its elementary school scores, especially given that Burnet to LASA or McCallum is one of the more interesting secondary pathways in the district.

 The Neighborhoods